 Add tomatoes, fresh zucchini or spinach, vegetable or chicken stock, and water.
 Bring to boil.
 Add pasta and cook for 7-9 minutes until al dente.

-Stir in tomato paste, beans and basil.
+Stir in tomato paste, beans, and basil.
 Cook just until heated through.

 If needed, add a little more water to the soup for extra broth.

-Serve immediately with fresh grated Parmesan cheese.
+Serve immediately with freshly grated Parmesan cheese.